An Ultimate Guide To Types of Washers: Materials & Sizes

 Double-Ended Washers

 Double-ended washers normally keep threaded holes at both ends.
 These are used for spacing or locking.
-They are perfect where you need to maintain a fixed distance between two parts as in machinery, and construction.
+They are perfect where you need to maintain a fixed distance between two parts, as in machinery and construction.

-What Materials Used to Make a Washer
+What Materials are Used to Make a Washer

 Metal Washers